Category Archives: German Royals

 Princess Louise, Duchess of Connaught (née Princess of Prussia) by Unknown photographer, albumen print, 1870s, NPG x45763 © National Portrait Gallery, London

 Luise Margarete’s parents had an unhappy marriage.
 After her birth, the birth of a fourth daughter, Prince Friedrich Karl reportedly beat his wife for not producing a son.
 Apparently, only the urgings of Friedrich Karl’s uncle King Wilhelm I of Prussia and future German Emperor, prevented a formal separation.
 Luise Margarete became engaged to Prince Arthur, Duke of Connaught, Queen Victoria‘s third son and the seventh of her nine children.
-However, Queen Victoria considered Luise Margarete to be a less than satisfactory bride for her son.
+However, Queen Victoria considered Luise Margarete a less than satisfactory bride for her son.
 She was plain-looking and had broken teeth.
-Her parents were unpleasant, had an unhappy marriage, and lived apart from each other.
+Her parents were unpleasant, had an unhappy marriage, and lived apart.
 Victoria wanted to avoid associating her family with a possible scandal.

 Prince Arthur, 1st Duke of Connaught and Strathearn; Princess Louise, Duchess of Connaught after Léon Abraham Marius Joliot, albumen carte-de-visite, 1870s, NPG Ax131371© National Portrait Gallery, London